nog642/an-dl/README.md

 If `-r` is `0`, it will try to download all the songs in `songs.json`, including some that may not be in the categories you have selected. keep in mind that if the files are already in the songs directory, this will be the faster option.

 If `-r` is `1`, it will not use `songs.json`, but rather scrape audio network again for the song URLs, which is the faster option if the audio files from the last run are not in the songs directory.

+Timeout can be specified, and is an integer representing seconds.

 Songs that are in multiple categories will not be downloaded twice.